-Insect-protected and herbicide-tolerant corn line 1507 has been assessed for safety as a food.
+Food derived from insect-protected and herbicide-tolerant corn line 1507 has been assessed for safety as a food.
 This line has been developed primarily for agricultural purposes to provide growers with a variety of corn that is both resistant to attack from major Lepidopteran insect pests, including the European corn borer, and tolerant to glufosinate-ammonium herbicide.
+The evaluation criteria included characterisation of the transferred genes, analysis of changes at the DNA, protein and whole food levels, stability of the introduced genes, evaluation of intended and unintended changes and assessment of the potential allergenicity or toxicity of any newly expressed proteins.

-1. History of use
+History of use